dbayoxy/Biocryptography_electronic_health_records/README.md

 3. SQL

 # Hardware
-1. Secugen fingerprint biometric device (you can comment out the section of the code requiring this out)
+1. Secugen fingerprint biometric device (you can comment out the section of the code requiring this)

-2. CMIIRIS scanner BMT-20 (you can comment out the section of the code requiring this out)
+2. CMIIRIS scanner BMT-20 (you can comment out the section of the code requiring this)